Kindred: LeRoy, Tolono mourn loss of Jordan Reinhart, who was ‘whoever and whatever you needed him to be’

 “He could have been whatever we needed,” head coach Scott Hamilton said Saturday.

 B.J.
 Zeleznik will tell you that as well.
 Reinhart was whoever and whatever you needed him to be.
-Foremost a devoted husband and father, Reinhart also was the defensive coordinator on Zeleznik’s LeRoy football team, the driving force behind the Panthers’ offseason strength and conditioning program, an assistant track coach and a proactive “jack of all trades” who would identify and take the lead on facilities projects.
+Foremost a devoted husband and father, Reinhart — a former Argenta-Oreana football coach — also was the defensive coordinator on Zeleznik’s LeRoy football team, the driving force behind the Panthers’ offseason strength and conditioning program, an assistant track coach and a proactive “jack of all trades” who would identify and take the lead on facilities projects.

 All are reasons Reinhart — in Zeleznik’s words — will be “sorely, sorely missed” after he died early Thursday morning in a car accident on an icy section of Interstate 74.